 Required by law, this vaccine protects dogs against rabies — a fatal disease that can spread to people and other animals.
 We offer both 1-year and 3-year options based on your dog’s age and vaccination history.

-Protects dogs against several serious and highly contagious diseases.
-This core vaccine is recommended for all dogs to provide essential protection.
+Protects against distemper, hepatitis (adenovirus), parvovirus, and parainfluenza.
+This core vaccine is recommended for all dogs.

-— Hepatitis (Adenovirus) — A viral infection that affects the liver
+—Hepatitis (Adenovirus) is a viral infection that affects the liver

-— Parvovirus — A highly contagious virus causing severe vomiting and diarrhea
+— Parvovirus is a highly contagious virus causing severe vomiting and diarrhea

-— Parainfluenza — A respiratory virus that contributes to kennel cough
+— Parainfluenza is a respiratory virus that contributes to kennel cough

-Includes protection against all diseases covered in DHPP, plus leptospirosis — a life threatening bacterial disease spread through contaminated water and wildlife that can also affect people.
-Recommended for dogs with outdoor exposure or increased risk.
+Protects against leptospirosis — a life-threatening bacterial disease spread through contaminated water and wildlife that can also affect people.
+We recommend leptospirosis vaccination for all dogs.

 Protects against Bordetella bronchiseptica, a highly contagious respiratory bacteria that contributes to kennel cough.
 Recommended for dogs that board, visit groomers, attend daycare, or have frequent contact with other dogs.